 Insolvency is generally unplanned and can feel quite overwhelming if you are unfamiliar with the process.
-Dealing with collection companies and the threat of legal action heightens stress levels even more.
+Dealing with collection calls and the threat of legal action heightens stress levels even more.
 We want to help put a stop to that!
 Understanding the process and knowing your options is like a breath of fresh air.
 If you are considering declaring bankruptcy in Ontario, this should be the first guide you read.
 We will go through the process from start to finish so that you know exactly what to expect when it comes to declaring bankruptcy in Ontario.
 There are five main stages of bankruptcy, divided into three sections.
 We will cover what happens before, during, and after filing for bankruptcy in Ontario.

 This is a risk-free consultation meeting with no obligations attached to it.
 LITs are federally regulated professionals and experts in Canadian insolvency procedures.
 They are highly trained debt consultants and are bound by a strict code of ethics.
 The first thing they will do is listen to your situation to learn what you are dealing with.

 The LIT will review all your available debt relief options.
 There are alternatives to bankruptcy in Ontario that you may be interested in.
-The Trustee will discuss these with you and help you understand how each option deals with debt.
+The trustee will discuss these with you and help you understand how each option deals with debt.
 Feel free to ask any questions.
 If bankruptcy is your chosen path, the Trustee will review the process of declaring bankruptcy in Ontario, including Ontario’s bankruptcy exemptions and how they would apply in your situation.

 - Bring a list of ALL your debts, including who you owe and how much.